Article the third… "Congress shall make no

 |About Us and the Anglican Way.

-ROCK in the storms of life.
-It appeals to those who desire to serve God
+in the storms of life.
+It appeals to those who desire to serve God beyond

-broken and salvation to the sinner and lost.
-But, it is the order and call
+and salvation to the sinner and lost.
+But, it is the order and call to duty that

-to duty that is the overriding quality that we learn.
-Anglicans are strong
+is the overriding quality that we learn.
+Anglicans are strong in Jesus and

-in Jesus and when after picking up their Cross they unfailingly follow
+when after picking up their Cross they unfailingly follow Him.

-email.
-We will assist in every way possible to bring you into an Anglican
+We will assist in every way possible to bring you into an Anglican Church or

-Church or mission.
-We pray for continuing Anglican bishops with whom
+mission.
+We pray for continuing Anglican bishops with whom we may unite

 Read the Plan for Unitas concerning this goal.